Creating a Cluster Pool

 Use the Cluster Pool from a CI Job

-After the pool manifests are applied on the hive cluster, the cluster pool can by used by CI jobs by setting a cluster_claim stanza with values matching the labels on the pool:
+After the pool manifests are applied on the hosted-mgmt cluster, the cluster pool can by used by CI jobs by setting a cluster_claim stanza with values matching the labels on the pool:

 1